-As an inventor, startup or small business owner, the way you define these terms will play an essential role in how you engage help and grow your business.
+As an inventor, startup or small business owner, the way you define your business development needs and terms plays an essential role in how you engage help and grow your business.

-Because, if you don’t know what’s required and how to describe it, it’s challenging to get the help you need and for people to contribute effectively.
+Because, if you don’t know how to describe what you need, it’s challenging to get the right help or for people to contribute effectively.

 A Little Background